Milk tea

 Milk tea refers to several forms of beverage found in many cultures, consisting of some combination of tea and milk.
 The term milk tea is used for both hot and cold drinks that can be combined with various kinds of milks and a variety of spices.
 This is a popular way to serve tea in many countries, and is the default type of tea in many South Asian countries.
 Beverages vary based on the amount of each of these key ingredients, the method of preparation, and the inclusion of other ingredients (varying from sugar or honey to salt or cardamom) Milk tea is the default type of tea in India and Pakistan and referred to as chai.

+Milk tea is well-known in many countries such as the United States, United Kingdom, Malaysia, India, Pakistan, and most prominently in China, and other Asian countries.
+The recipes for milk tea mainly consist of a tea base, milk, added sugar, and other added ingredients such as fruits, and creamer.
+The drink is popular for its rich tea flavor, affordability, pretty aesthetics, sweetness, and diversity that appeals to many people, which is similar to coffee in the drink market.

+The drink is especially popular among teenagers and young adults for its visuals and large variety.
+The milk tea industry is likely to continue to grow due to its rising popularity in the global market.
+The sugar that balances the milk and tea from the cultural beverage is leading to a larger consumption among people daily.
+This has caused an increase in milk tea shops all around the world in recent years.
+The popularity of milk tea pushes the industry to pursue more supply chains and new products.